zezont4/laravel-generator/README.md

 -if field is set to be unique in database the a **unique** validation will be set.
 -if type of field is int the a **numeric** validation will be set.

+#### You can configure the models path and messages and buttons labels by changing them in (config/zlg.php) file.

+#### You can customize fields template by changing them in (resources/views/zezont4/components/form).

 #### For security , It only works if *APP_ENV=local* in .env file.

 ## Installation